netnutmike/homeassistant-villages-app/GETTING_LIVE_DATA.md

 ## Current Status

-- ✅ Integration installed and working with mock data
+- ✅ Integration installed and working
+- ✅ Library embedded directly in the integration
-- ✅ Library created and ready to install
+- ✅ Ready to fetch live data!
-- ⏳ Waiting for library installation
-- ⏳ Waiting for live data verification

 ## Next Steps

-1. Install the library (see Step 1 above)
-2. Test it works (see Step 2 above)
-3. Restart Home Assistant (see Step 3 above)
+1. Restart Home Assistant
-4. Verify live data (see Step 4 above)
-5. (Optional) Publish to PyPI for easier distribution
+2. Check logs to verify live data is being fetched
+3. Enjoy real event data from The Villages!

-Once the library is installed, your integration will automatically start fetching real event data from The Villages calendar!
+The integration will automatically start fetching real event data from The Villages calendar!